hacoeur-24/HostOnPhone/README.md

 You’ll get a public URL like `https://your-site.trycloudflare.com` without any password screen.

-> 💡 If `cloudflared` is not installed, the CLI will let you know and give you the install command.
+> 💡 If `cloudflared` is not installed, the CLI will let you know and give you the install command.\n
 > ⚠️ Note: Cloudflare can be unstable sometime

 ---